- Employee Benefits

 Table of Contents

-Determining what benefits to offer part-time employees can be confusing for small business owners.
-Due to minimal federal laws and regulations on the matter, U.S. employers often have some flexibility when deciding what employee benefits to offer their part-time workers.
-However, employers should also ensure they understand and comply with applicable state and local laws and regulations.
+Federal laws and regulations work in your favor, as they give U.S. employers some flexibility in deciding what employee benefits to offer their part-time workers.
+This freedom means you can craft a package that fits your budget while meeting your team's actual needs.
+However, you must also understand and comply with applicable state and local laws and regulations.

 What Is Part-Time Employment?